 Wilber also showed me that a brilliant mind does not necessarily make a brilliant leader.
 Wilber bragged in an interview that he never planned anything at Integral Institute, because planning would not represent a “second-tier” leadership.
 Despite massive funding, enthusiasm, brain power and demand, Integral Institute found a way to fail.

-Yet he still succumbed to the same faults he warned us about.
+Yet he would succumb to the same faults he warned us about.

 David Foster Wallace states in his speech “This Is Water” that we all choose something to worship, whether we realize it or not.
 Wilber would say what we choose to worship is dependent on the stage or level of consciousness we’ve developed to.
 And he would be right.